 We suspect that it’s even deeper and darker than this.
 If we’re honest, we’re afraid of what all these consequences of failure mean for us, personally: the loss of esteem in the eyes of others; the potential failure of our institutions, which reflects directly upon us; losing our own security, whether through our work, or our position, or our standing in the community; or, perhaps even losing our sense of self-worth.
 Yes, these fears are carnal, but they go to the depths of who we are when we are our most vulnerable, our most broken.
 And ultimately, and likely because of these fears, we’ve become afraid of taking risks.

 We’re not alone.
-Jake Becker, head of school at The City School in Philadelphia, always tells his school’s story through the lens of the parable of the talents (Matthew 25) where we read about a servant who “plays it safe” because he is afraid, not unlike so many of us.
+In the parable of the talents (Matthew 25) where we read about a servant who “plays it safe” because he is afraid, not unlike so many of us.
 Unlike the two other servants in the parable, who invest the master’s money and effectively double it, the third servant instead confesses: “Master, I knew you to be a hard man, reaping where you did not sow, and gathering where you scattered no seed, so I was afraid, and I went and hid your talent in the ground.
 Here, you have what is yours” (v.
 14, emphasis added).
 Preserving the status quo was this fear-driven servant’s means to self-preservation.

 The master is unimpressed by the servant’s road to nowhere, calling the servant “wicked,” and instead promoting the other two servants who took a risk.
 He punished the one who was fearful and failed to invest wisely what the master had given him.
 In this parable, we learn that there is no reward for playing it safe out of fear, with what God has asked us to invest in faith.